"The Word of God

 Day 13 - Qudrat/Power & Jalál/Glory

-and the sovereignty of God,
+and the heart of my heart

-and the wisdom of God --
+and the spirit of my spirit

 Day 14 - Qawl/Speech & Jamál/Beauty

 The tongue faileth in describing these three Valleys,